nemonik/hands-on-DevOps/readme.md

 * `goconst` - Finds repeated strings that could be replaced by a constant.
 * `gosec` - Inspects source code for security problems by scanning the Go AST.

-And after some time, it will output something like the follwing
+And after some time, it will output something like the following

 ```
 main.go:11::warning: Errors unhandled.,LOW,HIGH (gosec)